Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 [Yep!
-Realistically though you can get around this by using exact sha256 hashes of the precise Docker image you want, however this isn't the _default_ behavior so nobody will really know about it.](conversation://Cadey/coffee)
+Realistically though you can get around this by using exact sha256 hashes of the precise Docker image you want, however this isn't the _default_ behavior so nobody will really know about it.
+There are ways to work around this with tools like Nix, but that is a topic for another day.](conversation://Cadey/coffee)

 This is what the devops experience feels like, chaining together tools that require careful handling to avoid accidental security flaws in ways that the